variadico/noti/README.md

 clang foo.c -Wall -lm -L/usr/X11R6/lib -lX11 -o bizz; noti
 ```

-If you already started a command, but forgot to use `noti`, then you can do
-this to get notified when that process' PID disappears.
+If you already started a command but forgot to use `noti`, then you can do this to get notified when that process' PID disappears.

 ```sh
 noti --pwatch 1234
 ```

 You can also press `ctrl+z` after you started a process.
-This will temporarily
-suspend the process, but you can resume it with `noti`.
+This will temporarily suspend the process, but you can resume it with `noti`.

 ```
 $ dd if=/dev/zero of=foo bs=1M count=2000